caitlinadams/hyflex-earthobservation-practical/README.md

 - Remote sensing, including familiarity with multispectral data and band indices.
 - Python, including geospatial libraries such as `geopandas` and `xarray`.
-- Digital Earth Australia, including the Digital Earth Australia Sandbox.
+- Digital Earth Australia data

 This material can be run in-person, online, or in a hybrid environment.
 We recommend a class size of up to 20 people with two instructors.